 HAMMOND – The Southeastern Louisiana Writing Project (SLWP) at Southeastern Louisiana University is now accepting applications for its Invitational Summer Institute in Teaching Writing.

-The institute will meet on campus Monday-Thursday from June 21-July 22, 9 a.m.-3:30 p.m.
-The program, said SLWP Director Richard Louth of the Southeastern English Department, “is designed for teachers who use writing in their classrooms, are eager to share their knowledge, and wish to learn from other experienced classroom teachers.”
+The institute will meet on campus Monday-Thursday from June 22-July 23, 9 a.m.-3:30 p.m.
+The program, said SLWP Director Richard Louth of the Southeastern English Department, “is designed for teachers who use writing in their classrooms, are eager to share their knowledge, and wish to learn from other experienced classroom teachers.

-According to Louth, selected kindergarten through college teachers from across the curriculum will write, study the teaching of writing, reflect on their own teaching, and share their best teaching practices with each other.
+“During the institute,” he said, “selected kindergarten through college teachers from across the curriculum will write, study the teaching of writing, reflect on their own teaching, and share their best teaching practices with each other.”

-Participants become SLWP summer fellows and receive a stipend, materials and six hours of graduate credit, tuition-free.
-Applications will be considered until the institute is filled, and on-campus interviews will take place this month.
+Participants become SLWP summer fellows and receive a $400 stipend, materials and six hours of graduate credit, tuition-free.
+Applications will be considered until the institute is filled, and on-campus interviews will begin in February.